Best Pumpkin Patches for LA, Ventura, & Orange County Pumpkin Picking

 Hours: Weekdays 10am-5pm; Weekends 10am-6pm

-Kids can ride the Pumpkin Train, jump in a moon bounce, go on a hayride, play carnival games, get their faces painted, and pick pumpkins at Irvine Park Railroad (most activities $6).
-Be sure to check the coupon page before heading over.
+This year's event is somewhat scaled back, but the folks at Irvine Railroad are making it work.
+Kids can ride the Pumpkin Train and go on a hayride before choosing a pumpkin, as well as playing a few carnival games and taking some fun photos.
 The Pumpkin Patch is located just behind the train station, and admission is free, but the County of Orange charges a gate entrance fee ($5 weekends, $3 weekdays) to drive into Irvine Regional Park.

 Valley Pumpkin Patches